-13.3 Monitoring responsibilities of the ECO
+13.4 Monitoring responsibilities of the ECO

-- The ECO will undertake regular site inspections and to monitor and assist in environmental tasks he/she must compile daily/weekly reports/checklist and submit to EnviroAfrica/Eagle Towers. - Is to ensure that the mitigation/rehabilitation measures and recommendations referred to in the Environmental Authorisation are implemented and to ensure compliance with the provisions of the EMPr. - Must notify DEA&DP and any other relevant authority, in writing, within 24 hours thereof if any condition of the EA is not adhered to. - Is responsible for the environmental issues involved with the construction phase of the project; - Co-ordinating any aspect of site activity that may have an effect on the environment; - Must work in close conjunction with Eagle Towers/Site representative, contractors and subcontractors - Must identify and demarcate the impact area i.e. construction footprint area before any construction activities commence - Must demarcate the necessary areas for storage of materials, ablutions, eating areas of contract workers, etc. - Must identify 'No go' areas and areas sensitive to erosion and have these areas demarcated.
+- The ECO will undertake regular site inspections and to monitor and assist in environmental tasks he/she must compile daily/weekly reports/checklist and submit to EnviroAfrica/ Atlas Tower (Pty) Ltd. - Is to ensure that the mitigation/rehabilitation measures and recommendations referred to in the Environmental Authorisation are implemented and to ensure compliance with the provisions of the EMPr. - Must notify DEA&DP and any other relevant authority, in writing, within 24 hours thereof if any condition of the EA is not adhered to.

+- Is responsible for the environmental issues involved with the construction phase of the project; - Co-ordinating any aspect of site activity that may have an effect on the environment; - Must work in close conjunction with Atlas Tower (Pty) Ltd/Site representative, contractors and sub-contractors - Must identify and demarcate the impact area i.e. construction footprint area before any construction activities commence - Must demarcate the necessary areas for storage of materials, ablutions, eating areas of contract workers, etc. - Must identify 'No go' areas and areas sensitive to erosion and have these areas demarcated.
 Environmental awareness of the workers is essential.
 This must be in the form of an on-site talk and must be conducted at an appropriate technical level - The ECO will keep a site inspection diary.
 The purpose of the site diary is to record construction progress and environmental compliance.
 This information is then recorded in the form of an ECO checklist and/or diary entries and photographic records for visual reference.
 (Appendix 8). - These documents must be available to the authorities for inspection or on request.
 The diary must include meetings/discussions with the contractor and must reflect environmental queries, agreed actions and dates of eventual compliance.
 These must form part of the official environmental record

-13.4 Authority of the ECO
+13.5 Authority of the ECO

 The ECO has the authority to stop works if in his/her opinion there is a serious threat to or impact on the environment caused directly from the construction operations.
+However, the ECO must immediately inform the Competent Authority (DEA&DP) of the alleged non-compliance.